JieHe96/iOS_Tensorflow_ObjectDetection_Example/README.md

 ```
 $ bazel build --config opt tensorflow/examples/multibox_detector/...
 ```
+(ps: It may take some time for the build process complete.)

 After the build process complete, a "bazel-genfiles" folder will be created in the tensorflow root.
 Copy the following files to "tensorflow/cc/ops/":
 ```
 bazel-genfiles/tensorflow/cc/ops/math_ops.cc